Virginia Cavaliers football

 The Virginia Cavaliers football team represents the University of Virginia (UVA) in the sport of American football.
-Established in 1887, Virginia plays its home games at Scott Stadium, capacity 61,500, featured directly on its campus near the Academical Village.
-UVA played an outsized role in the shaping of the modern game's ethics and eligibility rules, as well as its safety rules after a Georgia fullback died fighting the tide of a lopsided Virginia victory in 1897.
+Established in 1887, Virginia plays its home games at Scott Stadium, capacity 61,500, which sits directly adjacent to the World Heritage Site portion of its campus featuring the historic Academical Village.
+UVA played an outsized role in the shaping of the modern game's ethics and eligibility rules, as well as its safety rules after a Georgia Bulldogs fullback died during a 17–4 Virginia victory in 1897.

-Quickly asserting itself as the South's first great program with 28 straight winning seasons from its first in 1887, Virginia football claimed 12 southern championships in 20 seasons and was the first Southern program to defeat perennial power (26-time national champions) Yale, in a 10–0 shocker at the Yale Bowl in 1915.
-During those early days, Virginia established long-lasting rivalries that still continue on: particularly the South's Oldest Rivalry with North Carolina and a heated rivalry with Virginia Tech.
-Virginia has also played (now FCS) William & Mary annually or biennially for extended stretches since 1908.
+Quickly asserting itself as the South's first great program with 28 straight winning seasons after its first in 1887, Virginia football won 12 Southern championships in 20 seasons and became the first Southern program to defeat 26-time national champions Yale, 10–0, at the Yale Bowl in 1915.
+During this period, Virginia established enduring rivalries, including the South’s Oldest Rivalry with North Carolina and a heated rivalry with Virginia Tech.
+The team has also faced William & Mary regularly, annually or biennially, since 1908.
 (Note: Such as in the periods of 1908–1912, 1935–1940, 1959–1964, 1986–1995, and 2009–Present before and after the Tribe joined the Football Championship Subdivision in 1978; a mid-century alumni letter to Pres.
 Darden identified "VPI, William & Mary, [and] Carolina" as Virginia's natural rivals.)